PiReel/PiReel-Website/CONTRIBUTING.md

 # Contributing to Pi Reel

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to Pi Reel!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...
+We strive every day to bring a tolerant, compassionate, and just world to life by working in the open to collaborate on projects for science, engineering, and creating.

 Add some info on *why* people should read your contributor guidelines and *what* they are.